trevorhuang1/csp_blog/_posts/2024-04-16-data-structures-writeup.md

 ![image](https://github.com/trevorhuang1/csp_blog/assets/118785933/3b9d68ab-ec80-4141-a10c-2d7c2ebfbf45)
 - Since we did not implement a decision tree for predicting the inflation rate for the next month, the program uses linear regression--not logistic regression.
 The date is plotted on the x axis and the inflation rate is plotted on the y axis.
 Then, a LSRL is used to try and predict future rates
 ![image](https://github.com/trevorhuang1/csp_blog/assets/118785933/4bcbc59c-29b1-463f-9e6b-5dc0e291ee00)
 - While our data science project did not use a decision tree, the titanic project did.
-A decision tree.
 A decison tree splits the data into categories and then at each decision it must make it predicts a value based on the data.
 After this process is finished it comes up with a conclusion based on the decisions the program made.
 ![image](https://github.com/trevorhuang1/csp_blog/assets/118785933/28b40983-9010-4459-b2a0-1ffca046a6d0)

 <script src="https://utteranc.es/client.js"